mkouretchian/pdsnd_github/README.md

 new_york_city.csv , chicago.csv , washington.csv , bikeshare.py

 ### Credits
-I am only inspired by Richard Fynmann and Albert Einstein
+I am only inspired by Richard Fynmann and Albert Einstein.
+I also need to thank Allen Turing for his contribution to this project